We have a new exciting city tour. Our hop on/hop off feature is currently not available. Read our tour updates & safety information.

 Our nation’s capital is one of those places every American must visit at least once in their lifetime.
 History abounds on every corner and an abundance of interesting attractions and sights offer something for people of all ages.
 Here is some of what’s open Memorial Day in Washington DC.

 Attractions Open Memorial Day Weekend

-Open on Memorial Day weekend, this attraction is a great way to see all the sights, the Old Town Trolley Tour will take you to more than 100 of the city’s most popular attractions.
+Open on Memorial Day weekend, this attraction is a great way to see all the sights, the Old Town Trolley Tour will take you past more than 100 of the city’s most popular attractions.
 Along the way, you will be entertained by the onboard conductor and have no need to worry about finding parking around the city.
-Hop on and off as often as you wish and check out all that Washington DC has to offer.

 A lasting tribute to the men and women who made the ultimate sacrifice while serving our nation, Arlington National Cemetery is visited by millions of people each year.
 These hallowed grounds are where more than 400,000 service men and women and their family members are laid to rest.
 There are nearly 30 funerals held each day, honoring those who have given their life to defend the values and ideals of America.
 If you’re planning a vacation to Washington DC this Memorial Day weekend, a visit to Arlington is something you must do.